basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak-CS.md

   secondary index query run by the garbage collection daemon continually times out.
 Raising the starting value can decrease the range of the query and make it more likely the query will succeed.
-The value must be specified in Erlang binary format. *e.g.* To set it to 10, specify `<<"10">>`.
+The value must be specified in Erlang binary format. *e.g.* to set it to 10, specify `<<"10">>`.
 * `initial_gc_delay` --- The number of seconds to wait in addition to the `gc_interval` value before the first execution of the garbage